 Whichever navy diet you’re looking at, you’ll notice a trend where foods that are high in fat, sugar and/ or sodium are generally quite limited.
 This is because the navy prioritises food that offers long term health benefits and nutritional value, as opposed to the immediate calories that fast food-type dishes provide.

 Irrelevant of what’s being served up in the mess hall, it’s important that these spaces stay clean and tidy to maintain the health and morale of your crew.
-As a ship chandler, we have all the materials that you need to keep your ship clean and hygienic.
+As a ship chandler, we have all the materials that you need to keep your ship clean and hygienic with marine cleaning products.
 Get in contact with us if you’re interested.